 The key fob is one of the best modern automotive inventions of our time.
 It allows you to get into your car without putting the key into the vehicle, and you can often get the engine started remotely with the right technology.
 However, this system isn’t without problems, especially when the keyless remote battery is low.

-In this article, we evaluate your available options when the battery in your key fob gets low.
-We also show you how to replace the keyless remote battery, so you can get back in your car with ease.
+In this article, I evaluate your available options when the battery in your key fob gets low.
+I also show you how to replace the keyless remote battery, so you can get back in your car with ease.
 Before you move onto something else, you will also get answers to some of your top key fob battery questions.

 What Does The Keyless Remote Battery Low Message Mean?